-The 2017 defending champion Alabama Crimson Tide were announced as preseason No. 1 in the first AP Top 25 of the new season.
-Last year, Alabama became just the 11th of the previous 68 preseason No. 1 teams to finish the season where they began, atop the poll raising the championship trophy in Atlanta.
+The 2018 defending champion Clemson Tigers were announced as preseason No. 1 in the first AP Top 25 of the new season.
+The last time a team both began and finished the season in the No. 1 spot was in 2017, when Alabama became just the 11th of the previous 68 preseason No. 1 teams to raise the championship trophy.
 The Tide were just the fourth team in the past 25 years to accomplish the feat.

 Of the 11 teams to start and end the year in the No. 1 spot, just six programs have done so.
 Oklahoma tops the list, accomplishing it four times (1956, '74, '75, and '85), while Alabama (1978, 2017) joined Florida State (1993, '99) to pull it off twice.
 Tennessee (1951), Michigan State (1952), and USC (2004) also held the No. 1 spot at season's start and finish.

 The most common finishes for preseason favorites, since the poll's debut in 1950, has been Nos.
 1 and 3 (11 times each).
 Thirteen preseason favorites have finished outside the top 10, including six that failed to crack the final poll.

 The most recent program to hold down the No. 1 spot at season's start and finish before 2017 Alabama was USC in 2004.
 The Trojans also had the last unranked finish for a preseason No. 1 back in 2012.